ChongWuLab/CMO/README.md

 ### Updates

 1. Version 1.0: the preliminary release
 2. Version 2.0: the standard alone release.
-We expect any graduate students can run the software smoothly.
 It should take less than one hour to learn and configure the software.
 3. Version 2.1: fix some bugs and add more comments